Hassan Aliyu

 Responsive Kunstmatrix Embed

-Aliyu’s recent exhibitions include Legacies of Biafra, a touring exhibition currently on view at Iwalewahaus, Bayreuth, Germany (8 May – 20 December 2025); The Carnivalesque: Body, Mind & Spirit at Noho Showrooms, London (August 2025); and The Blue Between Us, a group exhibition at Rele, London (2025).
-His work was also featured in Waves of Change: Artistic Journeys from Nigeria to Britain, a 1-54 London Art Fair Special Project (2024); More Than Meets the Eye, Rele, London (2024); Convergence, the Guild of Professional Fine Artists of Nigeria Annual Exhibition (December 2024); and Shared Horizons, part of the 15th Havana Biennial (November 2024 – March 2025).
-In the Spring of 2026, Aliyu will exhibit a solo exhibition at Portugal Place gallery, Cambridge
+Recent exhibitions include Epic Journeys, a forty-year retrospective presented at Wolfson College Cambridge and ArtSpace5-7, Cambridge (2026); Legacies of Biafra, Iwalewahaus, Bayreuth, Germany (2025); The Carnivalesque: Body, Mind & Spirit, Noho Showrooms, London (2025); and The Blue Between Us, Rele, London (2025).
+His work has also featured in Waves of Change: Artistic Journeys from Nigeria to Britain, a Special Project at the 1-54 Contemporary African Art Fair, London (2024); More Than Meets the Eye, Rele, London (2024); Convergence, Guild of Professional Fine Artists of Nigeria Annual Exhibition (2024); and Shared Horizons, presented as part of the 15th Havana Biennial (2024–25).

 Deep Blue Sea, collage on canvas, 197cm, 2023